 - Any type of Peal-n-Stick flat roofing products, such as GAF Liberty or similar.

-The three roof types listed above represent some of the most common roofing systems available on the market today, with the exception of PVC and TPO single ply membrane flat roofs.
-The PVC and TPO did not not make the list above since they can easily be installed in the winter without any spec violations, or quality reductions.
-As for the rest of these systems, they are installed using adhesives (except torch applied Mod.
+The three roof types listed above represent some of the most common roofing systems available on the market today.
+All these systems are installed using adhesives (except torch applied Mod.
 Bit. roof) and therefore installing them in the winter will result in leaks and potential roof blow-off.

-Because rubber roof installers have to go through so many additional hustles to install rubber in the winter, while they still have to charge their normal rates or even less, because competition is fierce and there is not enough work to go around, they will have to cut SO many corners to stay a bit profitable.
+Because rubber roof installers have to go through so many additional hustles to install rubber in the winter, while still charging their normal rates or even less (because competition is fierce and there is not enough work to go around), they will have to cut SO many corners to stay a bit profitable.
 Therefore, what you get is a roof that was installed outside of manufacturers specifications, frustrated roofers installing it, and potentially frozen adhesives and glue, which will most likely result in roof leaks, and warranty claims would likely be denied.
 Despite the fact that PVC is far superior to the above roof types, if you still choose to have a rubber roof installed (for financial reasons for example), do not do it in the winter.

 When it comes to sloped roofs, the choices are many and very few at the same time.
-Basically you have asphalt shingles, metal roofing, and other very rare types of roofing material, which usually cost at least as much as metal roofs or more.
-These are Slate roofs, Tile roofs, Synthetic slate, Cedar shingle or shakes and that is about it.
-Since asphalt shingle is the most used type of roofing material (merely because it is the cheapest roof you can find) rivaled by metal roofs on the premium side, I will only consider these two types for comparison.
+Basically you have asphalt shingles, metal roofing, and other very rare types of materials, which usually cost at least as much as metal or more.
+These are Slate, Tile, Synthetic slate, Cedar shingle or shakes, and that is about it.
+Since asphalt shingle is the most used type of material (merely because it is the cheapest roof you can find) rivaled by metal roofs on the premium side, I will only consider these two types for comparison.

-Asphalt shingles can be installed in the winter, but extreme care must be taken by roofers installing it, not to bend and crack the shingle as well as not to trap moisture under the shingles.
-Because of the reality of winter roofing, very often both of the above are ignored by roofers, causing premature roof failures.
-Also, because asphalt shingle roofs are highly dependent on the proper seal between the overlapping shingles, which requires the solar heat to melt the seal strip, such roofs installed in the winter, often do not seal properly until warm weather rolls around, causing them to leak, and as a result, wood rot often develops under a brand new roof.
+Asphalt shingles can be installed in the winter, but extreme care must be taken by roofers installing it, not to bend and crack the shingle, as well as not to trap moisture under them.
+However, during winter installations, both of these rules are frequently ignored by roofers, causing premature roof failures.
+Also, because asphalt shingle roofs are highly dependent on the proper seal between the overlapping shingles, which requires solar heat to melt the seal strip, such roofs installed in the winter, often do not seal properly until warm weather rolls around, causing them to leak, and as a result, wood rot often develops under a brand new roof.

 Another major limitation of asphalt shingles is its weakness against Ice Dams.
 Ice and Water (I&W) shield is the most commonly used method to prevent ice dam leaks.
 First of all I&W fails about 25 percent the time, and because it also requires sun’s heat to properly adhere to the roof deck, in the winter, moisture develops between roof sheeting and underside of ice & water underlayment potentially making it useless.

-Metal Roofs on the other hand can easily be installed in the winter without any compromises in the quality of installation.
-First of all, with metal roofs it is actually absolutely not necessary, as metal roof sheds water and ice, minimizing ice build up on the roof.
-Also the interlocking design prevents water from traveling upward.
+Metal Roofs on the other hand can easily be installed in the winter without any compromises to quality.
+First of all, a metal roof sheds water and ice, minimizing ice buildup on the roof.
+Also, the interlocking design prevents water from traveling upward.
 All this renders the ice & water shield useless.
 At the same time it prevents the proper breathing (ventilation) of the roof deck, which shortens its service life.
 And the ultimate goal is that the roof deck lasts as long as the metal roof over it, which in the case of aluminum shingles is a very long time.
 Therefore, unless you or the building inspector want Ice & Water to be there, I think it is best not to put it on.
 We use a premium breathable synthetic underlayment – GAF DeckShiled which makes the roof watertight even without a metal roof over it, and helps the wood “breath”.

 Cold weather also does not affect metal roofs, as they won’t crack due to “improper handling” and metal roofs are designed to allow for expansion and contraction, so the outside temperatures won’t make a difference.

-As you can see, IB PVC roofs and Metal roofing systems are the best system to have installed, year round!
+As you can see, IB PVC roofs and Metal roofing systems are the best systems to have installed, year round!

 If you are looking to replace your flat or sloped roof, we invite you to look at jobs we’ve done around New England.
 You can also fill out our Roof Estimate request form to get a free price quote for replacing your roof, or use our interactive roofing price calculator to estimate the cost of your new roof.